Lasse-mohr/fertility-prediction-challenge/description.md

 We take these importance scores from our experiments with the xgboost model.

 The main reason is the mechanism behind the *ExcelFormer* self-attention: the more important columns are not allowed to incorporate information from the less important columns (while the less important columns can do so).
+We adapterd the implementation presented in the `PyTorch Frame` package [7].

 For each person $p$, we embed the corresponding surveys $s$ for each year.
 If person did not answer a survey for a specific year, we assume the embedding of the survey is a $\boldsymbol{0}$ vector.